ID1019/gitbook-exercises/introduction/derivatives.md

 def derivative(n) when is_atom(n) do: ...
 ```

-We would also have to think twice when we want to include constants such as , could we represent it using the atom `:pi`?
-Moreover, when we derivatives, is it important to separate the constant  from the constant 2.34?
+We would also have to think twice when we want to include constants such as pi, could we represent it using the atom `:pi`?
+Moreover, when we derive, is it important to separate the constant pi from the constant 2.34?

 A better approach \(all though it will turn our expressions into huge data structures\) is to be more explicit in our choice of representation.
 What if we choose to represent all constants using the tuple `{:const, c}` where `c` could be either an atom \(`:pi`\) or a number \(`2.34`\).
 Variables could, in the same way, be represented by tuples `{:var, v}` where `v` is a atom that identifies the variable.